kopithe/fn-instant-performance-mode/README.md

 # fn-instant-performance-mode
 ![Screenshot 2024-06-15 012812](https://github.com/kopithe/fn-instant-performance-mode/assets/166122699/b764d806-f82f-4e6f-af35-95abb30c94dd)

 A Fortnite C++ tool that allows the user to use Performance Mode/DirectX 11 instead of DirectX12 when launching Fortnite for the first time.
 This also skips the annoying trailers.
-I created it to prevent those annoying trailers and game reboots.
+I created it to prevent those annoying trailers and game restarts after reinstalling Windows.

 # Explanation
 - Uses a randomly generated console title that changes every 0.25 seconds